SillyKenny/SillyKenny/README.md

 3. JS (**J**ava**S**cript)
 3.1.
 Proicency: Not Very Good, Still learning the basics & mastering basic things slowly.
 Not looking for a certification any time soon

-4. PHP (**H**ypertext **P**reprocessor)
-4.1.
-Proicency: Not Very Good, Still learning the basics & mastering basic things slowly.
-Not looking for a certification any time soon

-5. Python
-5.1.
-Proicency: Good, Not Looking to get a certification soon.

-6. React
-6.1.
-Proicency: Not Very Good, Still learning the basics & mastering basic things **VERY** slowly.
-Not looking for a certification any time soon
 ## Other Shit lol
 👩‍💻 I'm currently working on: lots of things 🤓☝️